zhinoo-zobairi/network-security/Cryptography/Hash_Functions.md

 **When the padding and length can't both fit in the final partial block, an extra 512-bit block is added.**

 ---
-2. **Initialize state**: The MD5 algorithm doesn’t take those 512 bits and spit out a hash in one go.
+2. **Initialize state**: The MD5 algorithm doesn’t take those 512 bits and spit out a hash in **one go**.
 Instead: It initializes four 32-bit values (A, B, C, D).
 These are your internal “state”.
 So, start with 4 fixed values: A, B, C, D (32 bits each)
 ---
 3. **Process blocks**: